Woodshed-Technology-LLC/woodshed-site/README.md

 **Positioning**

-Woodshed is a small agency that will scale in time, so we are currently a bespoke solution for small to mid-sized business’ UI/UX needs.
+Woodshed is a small agency that will scale in time, so we are currently a bespoke solution for small- to mid-sized business’ UI/UX needs.

 **Promise**